joaquinjgz/Dataset_university_data_center/README.md

 If you use this dataset, please cite it as:

-J. Garrido-Zafra, R. D. Rodríguez-Cantalejo, A. Gil-de-Castro, and A. Moreno-Muñoz, "Three-Phase Power System Harmonic Dataset from a University Data Center," 2025.
+J. Garrido-Zafra, R. D. Rodriguez-Cantalejo, A. Gil-de-Castro, and A. Moreno-Muñoz, "Three-Phase Power System Harmonic Dataset from a University Data Center," 2025.
 [Online].
 Available: https://github.com/joaquinjgz/Dataset_university_data_center